The Arts & Recreation Foundation of Overland Park

 At the Overland Park Arboretum & Botanical Gardens

 Byrd’s Grove offers a quiet place from which to view Margaret’s Pond and the Amphitheater from the west side.
 Large, lavishly filled planters will give you ideas for your own containers at home.
 Byrd's Grove was a gift from Wayne and Anne Byrd.
+Wayne was the creator and founder of the Arts & Recreation Foundation.

 Cohen Iris Garden